International Champagne Horse Registry

 E_, aa

-If the black-based horse has one or two champagne genes from one or both parents, it's a Classic.
+If the black-based horse has one or two champagne genes from one or both parents, it's Classic.

 Classic